awsdocs/ec2-image-builder-user-guide/doc_source/start-build-image-pipeline.md

    1. Scroll down to the **Selected components** list, to see that there are at least two results\.

    1. Newly added components might not have their versioning or input parameter settings expanded\.
-To expand **Versioning options** or **Input parameters** settings, you can either choose the arrow next to the name of the setting, or you can toggle the **Expand all** switch off and on to expand all of the settings for all of the selected components\.
+To expand settings for **Versioning options** or **Input parameters**, you can choose the arrow next to the name of the setting\.
+To expand all of the settings for all selected components, you can toggle the **Expand all** switch off and on\.

    1. Choose one of the components, and drag it up or down to change the order in which the components will run\.